 - Provide the information to which your request relates.

 We endeavor to take all reasonable steps to protect your personal information, but cannot guarantee the security of any data you disclose online.
 Please note that email is not a secure medium and should not be used to send confidential or sensitive information.
-You accept the inherent security risks of providing information over the Internet and will not hold us responsible for any breach of security, unless this is due to our negligence or willful default.
+By providing information online, you accept the inherent security risks of providing information over the Internet and will not hold us responsible for any breach of security, unless it is due to our negligence or willful default.

 Skadden is an international law firm comprised of multiple offices and affiliated entities in numerous jurisdictions.
 Details regarding our offices and affiliated entities can be found at https://www.skadden.com/locations.
-Any information received by us through this website, including personal information, will be transferred to or shared across our integrated computer networks with one or more of our affiliated offices in the United States and other countries that may not be subject to data protection laws similar to those prevailing in the jurisdiction in which such information is provided to or received by us.
+Your personal information may be transferred to or shared across our integrated computer networks with one or more of Skadden offices and our affiliated offices in the United States and other countries that may not be subject to data protection laws similar to those prevailing in the jurisdiction in which such information is provided to or received by us.
 However, all of our offices adhere to the same procedures with respect to your personal information, including this Privacy Statement.

 Notification of Changes